-We can now illustrate how these preservation conditions will lead to a notion of truth.
+We can now illustrate how these preservation conditions can deliver a notion of truth.
 We consider three objects: the sun, a boat, a car.
-And we will consider 'bare bones' versions of several sequences of events.
+And we will consider 'bare bones' versions of several sequences of possible events.
 For the sun, a sunrise and a sunset.
 For the boat, a movement towards the perceiver, and a movement away from the perceiver.
 For the car, just a car crash.
 We will analyze these events in a highly simplified fashion, with each event made of three sub-events.
-In this way, we will obtain five possible denotations for our piece $M = \langle I, 70db \rangle, \langle V, 75db \rangle, \langle I, 80db \rangle$ in (23)a.
+In this way, we will obtain five possible denotations for our piece $M = \langle I, 70 db \rangle$, $\langle V, 75 db \rangle$, $\langle I, 80 db \rangle$ in (23)a.